kubernetes-sigs/secrets-store-csi-driver/docs/MEMBERSHIP.md

 * Requirements
   * Experience as an Approver for at least 6 months
   * Demonstrates a broad knowledge of the project across multiple areas
-  * Is able to exercise judgement for the good of the project, independant of their employer, social circles, or teams
+  * Is able to exercise judgement for the good of the project, independent of their employer, social circles, or teams
   * Mentors other Contributors

 * Additional privileges: